|Module code||NSA 3637 / NSA 4637|

 Clinical placement ideally should be within a sexual health clinic for a duration of 35 hours.

 A range of strategies will be used to encourage personal development, reflection and discussion through seminars and small groups.
-Teaching will be through blended learning which will entail online resources and lectures as well as face to face lectures and discussion groups involving critical incident analysis.
+Teaching will entail online resources and lectures as well as discussion groups involving critical incident analysis.

 There are several funding options available: